BitCash Hits Market Cap of $17,091.26 (BITC)

-BitCash (BITC) traded down 0.2% against the U.S. dollar during the one day period ending at 8:00 AM ET on September 25th.
-Over the last seven days, BitCash has traded down 5.8% against the U.S. dollar.
-One BitCash coin can now be purchased for approximately $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.
-BitCash has a market capitalization of $17,091.26 and approximately $2.53 worth of BitCash was traded on exchanges in the last day.
+BitCash (BITC) traded 0.2% lower against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on September 26th.
+Over the last seven days, BitCash has traded 5.8% lower against the U.S. dollar.
+One BitCash coin can now be bought for approximately $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.
+BitCash has a total market capitalization of $17,091.26 and approximately $2.53 worth of BitCash was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.